lejund576/blog-stphnbkr/content/blog/general/2023/12/2023reflection.md

     - Training courses
     - Webinars
     - Creating Anki cards
+    - Creating lab topologies and startup-configs in EVE-NG
     - Updating the hybrid tracker-planner spreadsheet

 Most of the time, studying was done between 04:30 and 08:45 AM each morning.
 The framework is broken down into completing pre-planned tasks each day in order of the following priority: